ncassetta/Fl_MIDIKeyboard/README.md

 The features are shown in the sample programs test_Fl_MIDIKeyboard_hor.cpp and test_Fl_MIDIKeyboard_vert.cpp.

-See the __BUILDING THE WIDGET__ page in the dos for building the widget.
+See the __BUILDING THE WIDGET__ page in the docs for building the widget.

 Thanks Nicola Cassetta